History of Chieveley services

 Berkshire County Council Landscape Consultant, 1986

 After receiving a nod of approval, Granada agreed to lease the land from Newbury Interchange Limited, and finalised their plans.
 Granada placed a sign in both the north and the southbound fields announcing that facilities would be open in Summer 1986.
+It officially opened on 27 June 1986.

 The amenity building was a pyramid shape with a glass dome to bring light into the centre of the building.
 As you walked through the entrance, there was a Burger Express on the left, and a Granada Shop on the right.
 Behind these was the main mall, with a game arcade and kiosk on the left, and toilets on the right.
 The Country Kitchen Restaurant was at the back, and initially it was separated from the atrium by a wall and doors.
 Fuel was provided by Mobil.